openvinotoolkit/openvino/docs/ops/movement/ScatterUpdate_3.md

 *   **2**: `indices` tensor with indices of type *T_IND*.
 All index values are expected to be within bounds `[0, s - 1]` along axis of size `s`.
 If multiple indices point to the same output location then the order of updating the values is undefined.
-If an index points to non-existing output tensor element or is negative then an exception is raised. **Required.**
+If an index points to non-existing output tensor element or is negative, then an exception is raised. **Required.**

 *   **3**: `updates` tensor of type *T_NUMERIC* and rank equal to `rank(indices) + rank(data) - 1` **Required.**